mythaxis/mythaxis.github.io/content/issue-23/A Curse at Midnight.md

 “I’m gonna change into something more suitable, and we are getting your son back.
 Nobody messes with my family.
 It’s time to teach that hideous goat a lesson.”

+&nbsp;

-Less than ten minutes later, my mother and I walked out of the house, stalking the dormant streets.
+{{<glyph>}}L{{</glyph>}}ess than ten minutes later, my mother and I walked out of the house, stalking the dormant streets.
 She was wearing a sweater and her old military pants, and I was dressed in sportswear.
 Yaye was almost sixty years old, but at this moment she didn’t look a day over forty.
 In her right hand she held her old pipe, and over her shoulder was a satchel containing some trinkets, powders, and what she said was a ceremonial knife.

 “Do you know where she lives?”
 I asked.